pleaseonthekeys/my-blog-starter/content/blog/Just5_3/index.md

 ## A Fun and Painful Stretch for Brains: A Mostly Empty Project with Fast Approaching Deadlines
 [A wonderful mentor of mine](http://www.intrinsictouchinstitute.com/about-robyn-jones.html) and I have had many conversations surrounding the philosophy of breath, expanding and contracting, and its role beyond the mechanics of our bodies.
 In the context of yesterday's project, I realized I needed to move into the expansion phase - *connecting* the myriad of relatively smaller lessons (in the contraction phase) about HTML, CSS, Javascript, DevTools, and jQuery - to come up with a broader approach to problem solving.

-After the initial panic associated with the deadline and a quiet but looming feeling that I had no idea how to even approach the start, I reached out to four people for help.
+After the initial panic associated with the deadline and a quiet but looming feeling that I had no idea how to even approach the start, I dug deep in StackOverFlow, Chrome Dev Tools, W3 School, so many other searches, and I reached out to four people for help.
 Every single one of them responded immediately, reminding me that even though I am alone behind this screen, there are real people behind their own screen, eager to connect and help.
 Thus, the purpose of this post: connection.
 Learning how all of those technologies communicate and connect was a leap beyond where I'd been.
 Its that *good* kind of pain.
+And then came some wise advice...

+## What Advice Do the Pros Have for Growing?
+[Anecdote to the Panic](https://youtu.be/askbjJx-BQg)
+Good Plan.

 ## An Alternative to Mac's Terminal: [iTerm2](https://www.iterm2.com/)
 iTerm2 claims that it is a, "...terminal emulator for macOS that does amazing things."
 While I have not spent much time in mac's terminal, my momma taught me that if you're going to *really* do something, get the best tools for the thing.
 I've heard rumors from people I trust, plus here's a [sneak peak at some proof](https://www.iterm2.com/features.html).

-## A cool trick in iTerm2: Quadruple click
+#### A cool trick in iTerm2: Quadruple click
 In iTerm2 a quadruple click knows what you’re trying to highlight, like email addresses, URLs, filename, etc!
 In other contexts outside of iTerm, a quad click highlights all.
 I just never realized that I could click more than once or twice for anything useful.
 Surprise!

 Opt for the **'Tip of the Day'** in iTerm2 to learn more of these little gems.